 - You aren’t pregnant.

-- You’ve taken the test incorrectly.
+- The test was taken incorrectly.

-- You’ve taken the test too early.
+- The test was taken too early.

 If the result of your pregnancy test is positive, a visit to your health care provider can confirm these results.
 If your result is negative, but you have early signs of pregnancy, then you may want to wait a few days and take the test again.